zammad/zammad-org/src/en/tutorials/reporting-grafana.md

 :::: tip
 Replace `zammad_production_` with your fitting prefix.

-::: details How to query the index?
+Click on details to see how to query the index.

+::: details
 Adjust the following command to your environment:

 ```sh